-

 Luckily the igniter percussion inserts drilled out ok, then tapped both bases 1/8"BSP for the fittings.

-The fuel taps were done as per previous post, so just the Air Valve to design and make.
+The fuel taps were done as per previous post, so then just the Air Valve to design and make.
 Shown in next image on the left-

 The left one shows the top of the reserve tank and the right shows the base of the main tank.